garywiz/chaperone/_sources/ref/config-global.txt

    :ref:`shutdown_timeout <settings.shutdown_timeout>` The amount of time Chaperone will wait for services to complete shutdown
 						       before forcing a kill with SIGKILL.
 Default is 8 seconds.
    :ref:`startup_pause <settings.startup_pause>`       Specifies the ``startup_pause`` default for services.
+   :ref:`detect_exit <settings.detect_exit>`           If true (the default), then Chaperone tries to intelligently detect when all processes have exit and none are schedule, then terminates.
    :ref:`uid <settings.uid>`                           The default uid (name or number) for all services and logging tasks.
 						       Overrides the value specified by :ref:`--user <option.user>` or :ref:`--create-user <option.create-user>`. |ENV|